bcosca/fatfree/readme.md

 $f3->route('GET /example [sync]','Page->getFull');
 ```

-The first statement will route the HTTP request to `getFragment()` only if an `X-Requested-With: XMLHttpRequest` header is received.
-If an ordinary (synchronous) request was detected, F3 will simply drop down to the next matching pattern, and in this case it executes `getFull()`.
+The first statement will route the HTTP request to the `Page->getFragment()` callback only if an `X-Requested-With: XMLHttpRequest` header (AJAX object) is received by the server.
+If an ordinary (synchronous) request is detected, F3 will simply drop down to the next matching pattern, and in this case it executes the `Page->getFull()` callback.

 If no modifiers are defined in a routing pattern, then both AJAX and synchronous request types are routed to the specified handler.

+Route pattern modifiers are also recognized by `$f3->map()`.

 ## Framework Variables